Features

 01

-Create a real Chrome session for the agent instead of attaching to a user browser or launching a fork.
+Create a lightweight isolated Chrome session for the agent instead of attaching to a user browser or launching a fork.

 02

-Give the agent MCP-native browser actions for navigation, observation, clicking, typing, and extraction.
+Give the agent MCP-native or direct API browser actions for navigation, observation, clicking, typing, and extraction.

 03